Achievable logoAchievable logo

 An investor with the market knowledge and the ability to withstand large losses, typically due to their high net worth (wealthy investor)

 Inverse ETFs provide the inverse (opposite) return of the index they track.
-For investors betting that a market or sector is going to fall generally, inverse ETFs can be utilized to make a return.
-Here’s how these would work:
+If an investor believes a market or sector will fall, an inverse ETF can be used to seek a positive return.
+Here’s how that works:

 An investor owns an S&P 500 inverse ETF.
 The S&P 500 goes up 3%.
 What is the investor’s return?